alexandrudascal94/recipes-service/architecture.md

 a correct JWT that will contain all necessary information (AUTHORITIES, SUBJECT, ...).
 For simplicity no JWT validation or authorization is done.
 The JWT consist only of the plain user id text.

 # Tests
 The service contains mostly integration tests.
-Because the integration tests are more resilient to implementation changes(refactorings, adding nea feature).
+Because the integration tests are more resilient to implementation changes in the domain layer(refactorings, adding new features).
 The interface API remains consistent as it's used by external services.
-With the integration tests it easily possible to cover many test scenarios
+With the integration tests it easily possible to cover many test scenarios.
+In addition to that the user input data DTOs are mapped in the controllers so that the domain don't have any dependency to upper layers and contribute to domain logic resilience.

+The downside of integration tests is that it loads the application context for each test, and it's time-consuming

 Unit tests are used mostly for smaller logics.
-In the casse of this service was not applicable yet.
+In the case of this service was not applicable yet.

 # Error Responses
-In case of API calls error, the API will return error response that will contain short message and a code that gives more clarity together with the HTTP code, (e.g. `RECIPE_ALREADY_EXISTS`)
+In case of API calls error, the API will return error response that will contain short message and a code that gives more clarity together with the HTTP code, (e.g. 422 `RECIPE_ALREADY_EXISTS`)

 # Searching
 For searching the service uses a POST request instead of a GET, because of the complexity of the search operations it's easier and cleaner to use POST with body in order to create the search criteria.